 Tests and Exams

-Your doctor or nurse will examine you.
-This will include carefully checking your heart sounds, skin, and joints.
+Your health care provider will examine you and will carefully check your heart sounds, skin, and joints.

 Tests may include: